Automattic/jetpack/readme.txt

 **Major Enhancements**

 **Enhancements**
+* Increase the timeout when connecting Jetpack to WordPress.com, so more site owners can connect, even if their site is slow to respond.

 **Bug fixes**
 * Toolbar: always display the Toolbar when it's active, regardless of other admin bar settings.